ziadTeama-dev/ziadTeama-dev/README.md

 ### AI Student | Aspiring ML Engineer 🤖

-I build and experiment with AI systems from the ground up — exploring **Generative AI, LLMs, Computer Vision, Reinforcement Learning, and Backend Engineering**.
+Building and experimenting with **AI systems from the ground up** — with a focus on **Generative AI, LLMs, Computer Vision, Reinforcement Learning, and Backend Engineering**.

 <p>
   <a href="https://github.com/ziadTeama-dev">